CVE-2026-45781

 Is CVE-2026-45781 in your dependencies?

-O3 detects CVE-2026-45781 across dependencies and uses function-level reachability to confirm whether the vulnerable code path is actually reachable — not just present.
+O3 detects CVE-2026-45781 across Go dependencies and uses function-level reachability to confirm whether the vulnerable code path is actually reachable — not just present.
 No false positives.